Top 15 Nebraska USA Events and Festivals

 Omaha Summer Arts Festival

-Offering three days of art, music and fun, the Omaha Summer Arts Festival takes place all over the downtown area of Omaha and features more than 100 artists showcasing their talents and artwork in everything from paintings to sculptures, along with live music throughout as well as numerous events, activities and displays for children.
-One of the top 15 Nebraska events and festivals, previously selected as Omaha’s Best Annual Festival and one of the Top 100 Fine Arts Festivals in the country, the Omaha Summer Arts Festival was named one of 2007’s Top 100 Events in North America by the American Bus Association - the only event in Nebraska to receive this honor in 2007.
+Celebrating its 40th anniversary on June 6, 7 & 8, 2014, the FREE Omaha Summer Arts Festival offers three days of art, music and fun in downtown Omaha.
+Featuring 135 artists juried from throughout the U.S., the Festival offers original artwork in 14 different media including painting, sculpture, photography, jewelry, fiber and glass.
+Live music, entertainment, demonstrating artists and numerous events, activities and displays for children offer something for everyone.
+One of the top 15 Nebraska events and festivals, previously selected as Omaha’s Best Annual Festival and one of the Top 100 Fine Arts Festivals and Top 100 Fine Craft Fairs in the country, the Omaha Summer Arts Festival was named one of 2007’s Top 100 Events in North America by the American Bus Association - the only event in Nebraska to receive this honor in 2007.

 For more information about the Omaha Summer Arts Festival visit:

 North Platte, Nebraska

 NEBRASKAland Days, the largest event in western Nebraska is a celebration of the state of Nebraska and its heritage.
 Complete with top name concerts, parades, athletic contests, food events, micro brew festival, boxing, art shows and rodeos, the event attracts more than 100,000 people to North Platte for 12 action-packed days of fun.